 In partnership with communities across the state, AHEC has coordinated the award-winning Wisconsin Express program since the mid 1990s.
-This program gives health professions students a unique opportunity to become immersed in Wisconsin's diverse communities and cultures, while they explore health care delivery in medically underserved areas and learn from students in other disciplines.
+This program gives health professions students a unique opportunity to become immersed in Wisconsin's diverse communities and cultures, while they explore health care delivery and public health in medically underserved areas, learning with and from students in other disciplines.

 Eligibility and Application Process:

 Program Fee: $210 for the week per participant.
 There is no application fee.